burlinson/AI/_posts/2026-03-29-Proliferation-Of-AI-Apps.md

 How many employees record their work meetings using an AI app on their personal phone, and then review an AI generated summary that also captures action items?

-Lawmakers and corporations are poised to separate the AI ecosystem into two halves, making sure one half doesn’t leak confidential data into the other half.
+Lawmakers and corporations are poised to separate the AI ecosystem into two halves, making sure one half doesn’t leak confidential data into the other.

 The almost endless choice of AI apps today does not make users’ lives easier.

-Consumers are confused, jumping from one app to the next.
+Consumers are confused.
+They don't want to jump from one app to another.

 **Businesses are equally wary, fearful they are missing out while competitors leap ahead.**